jlyric/SCGuardian/README.md

 ##### -check
 `./SCGuardian.ps1 -check`

 When executed, the Start-Guardian function will test the reachability of the ScreenConnect host followed by checking with the Guardian Extension at the server-level to verify the server sees the client as connected.
 The reachability test is an ICMP (ping) test for troubleshooting followed by a direct TCP connection to the configured Relay Port.
 If the server is reachable, the Guardian Extension is called with the client GUID to check the status at the console.
-If the server reports back that the client appears "offline" the script will restart the ScreenConnect client in an attempt to re-establish connection.
+If the server reports back that the client appears "offline" the script will restart the ScreenConnect Client in an attempt to reestablish connection.

 ##### -delayedstart
 `./SCGuardian.ps1 -delayedstart`

 Slow or problematic machines, specifically during startup, can create timeout scenarios with the client service.
-Having said that, running this flag will set the ScreenConnect Client service to Automatic (Delayed Start) to try and ease the issue.
+Having said that, running this flag will set the ScreenConnect Client Service to Automatic (Delayed Start) to try and ease the issue.

 ##### -register
 `./SCGuardian.ps1 -register`

 This flag will register a scheduled task at 5 minute intervals to run the `-check` flag.
-A seperate function has been provided for "old school" scheduled tasks via SCHTASKS to support PowerShell 2.0 as well as the newer PowerShell 3.0+ functions to create tasks.
+A separate function has been provided for "old school" scheduled tasks via SCHTASKS to support PowerShell 2.0 as well as the newer PowerShell 3.0+ functions to create tasks.

 ##### -recovery
 `./SCGuardian.ps1 -recovery`

 Running this flag will set the ScreenConnect Client service Automatic Recovery Options.
-The options will be set to First Failure - Restart, Second Failure - Retstart, Subsequent Failures - Take No Action.
+The options will be set to First Failure - Restart, Second Failure - Restart, Subsequent Failures - Take No Action.

 ##### -stop
 `./SCGuardian.ps1 -stop`